shlifedev/TarkovApp/README.md

  I'll add it as soon as possible.

 I have no experience developing WPF projects.
-So I developed it with really simple code.
+So I developed it with really simple code for fast develop my idea.